bvirk/access_db_to_postgresql/Readme.md

 - all table- and field names are in lowercase singular snake
 - a field with samme name as another tables is foreign key to id an that table.

-Fixrelations outputs markdown.
+File fixrelations.js outputs markdown.
 It illustrates together with a2pg.jpg how foreign keys can be changed from relate to origid to relate to id.
 Make the info by:
 ```
 $ ./fixRelations.js >fixRelations.md
 ```